Nabonidus Chronicle: The text

 The text of the chronicle begins presumably with the accession of Nabonidus in 556 BC, though the start of the text is so poorly preserved that none of this portion is legible.
 It mentions campaigns by Nabonidus against a place named Hume and unnamed localities in "the West" (Arabia?).
 Cyrus's pillaging of Ecbatana, the capital of the Median king Astyages, is recorded in the sixth year of the reign of Nabonidus.
 The chronicle goes on to describe in several entries the self-imposed exile of Nabonidus in the Arabian oasis of Tema (mentioned as Teiman in Hebrew in the Dead Sea Scrolls fragment 4Q242 known as the Testimony of Nebonidus dated to 150 BC) and the disruption that this caused to the Akitu (New Year) festival for a period of ten years.
-The king spent ten years in Arabia and left Babylonia administered by his son, Bel-shar-usur (Belshazzar of the Book of Daniel in the Old Testament).
 The eighth year is purposefully left blank; apparently the scribe did not have any significant events to record for that year.
 Another campaign by Cyrus is recorded in the ninth year, possibly representing his attack on Lydia and capture of Sardis.

 Much of the rest of the text is fragmentary.
 A possible reference to fighting and Persia appears in what is presumably the entry for the sixteenth year.
 A long surviving section describes the events of Nabonidus's seventeenth and final year as king, when Cyrus invaded and conquered Babylonia.
 The celebration of the Akitu festival is recorded, indicating Nabonidus's return to Babylon.
 The chronicle provides no information on why Cyrus chose to invade Babylonia at that time but records that the gods of various cities "entered Babylon", apparently referring to an in-gathering of cultic statues in advance of the Persian invasion – perhaps a measure taken by Nabonidus to prevent the Persians capturing the divine idols.
 It provides a terse description of the Battle of Opis, in which the Persians decisively defeated Nabonidus's army, massacred the retreating Babylonians and took a great haul of loot.
 The Persian army went on to capture the cities of Sippar and Babylon itself without further conflict.
 Cyrus is reported to have been received with joy by the city's inhabitants and appointed local governors.
 The gods that had previously been brought to Babylon were returned to their home cities on the orders of Cyrus.
 The legible portion of the text ends with a lengthy period of mourning for the lately deceased king's wife (presumably meaning the wife of Cyrus, as Nabonidus was no longer king by this time) and a mention of Cambyses, the son of Cyrus.
 Only a few scattered words are legible in the remainder of the tablet.